Train the Trainer

 Training is not just teaching; it's about learning too.
 It's not just about reading a manual and becoming a trainer.
 Trainers have to demonstrate that they are highly proficient in and passionate about their subject area.
 It is also important to Studio 3 that trainers develop their own individual training style.
 This is because what a trainer says is not the only important factor: the way a trainer presents the course also has an impact.
 Trainers who have completed the course have told us that, although this is not an easy course to teach, what they have gone on to teach carers in their own services has made a major difference to the lives of children who have experienced neglect and abuse.
 There are theoretical, practical, emotional, and physical elements to the training.
 However, once mastered, teaching the course is a fulfilling and rewarding experience.
 We encourage individuals who genuinely believe in our philosophy of care and feel passionately about working from within a trauma-informed framework to become trainers themselves.
 Once trainees embark on the programme, our tutors will work with and support them to meet all the criteria to become competent Studio 3 trainers.

-All courses for 2022 will be delivered online.
+All course will be delivered online via Zoom.

 The course delivery is split into two parts - session 1 lasting 3 days, and session 2 lasting 2 days.

-To enquire about this course or book your place, contact our office at 01225 334 111 or email email@example.com.
+To enquire for more information about this course, Trauma-Informed Care Training, or to book your place, contact our office at 01225 334 111 or email email@example.com.

 Included in the cost of the Training the Trainer programme is: